 A lot of students get nervous when they think of taking the math subtest of the GED exam.
 But there is great help offered on this website!
 Our online video lessons are entertaining and include transcripts that you read over and over again.

-We also offer numerous practice tests that will prove to be a great help to get you all set for the GED Math module fast and efficiently.
+We also offer numerous practice tests that will prove to be a great help to get you all set for the GED Math subtest fast and efficiently.

 The GED Math module measures not only your math knowledge but also to what extent you are able to use critical thinking skills to solve mathematical problems.
 You will receive a reference sheet with math symbols and formulas so you won’t have to memorize all those math formulas but you must know how to use them properly.